keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 {% include "./assets/keptnapp.yaml" %}
 ```

-Applying the migration steps from the previous subsection,
+After applying the migration steps from the previous subsection,
-we get the following result.
-You see the following changes:
+you see the following changes:

 * The `app.kubernetes.io/managed-by` annotation
   has been added to the `labels` section of the revised `KeptnApp` resource.